KDN-Cloud/b.aklein.studio/_posts/2026-06-15-vegas-local-events-guide.md

 image: /assets/images/posts/vegas-events.jpg
 ---

-# I've Lived in Vegas for Years — And Reddit Just Taught Me Where to Actually Find Events

 Look, I'll be real with you — living in Las Vegas as someone who actually *loves* music is a weird experience.
 The Strip exists in its own universe.
 It's flashy, it's expensive, and most of the time the "DJ" on the flyer is someone famous playing a 90-minute set of bangers for a crowd that's there for the spectacle, not the music.

 That's fine.
 That has its lane.
 But it's not my lane.